fynks/awesome-android-root/README.md

 - **[AlternativeUnlockXposed](https://github.com/leohearts/AlternativeUnlockXposed)** - Unlock your Android phone with an alternative PIN. `FOSS` `[LSP]`
 - **[Amarok](https://github.com/deltazefiro/Amarok-Hider)** - Android application which enables you to hide your private files & apps with a single click -  `FOSS`
 - **[Fyrypt](https://github.com/mirfatif/Fyrypt)** - Android firewall with UID + PID rules, dnscrypt-proxy management, and per-app live network monitoring. `Proprietary`
+- **[Privacy ReVanced Patches](https://github.com/jkennethcarino/privacy-revanced-patches)** - Privacy Patches for ReVanced to disable ads, trackers and analytics, always open Gboard in incognito mode, and much more. `FOSS`
 - **[XPL-EX](https://github.com/0bbedCode/XPL-EX)** - Really simple to use privacy manager for Android 6.0 Marshmallow and later. `FOSS` `[LSP]`

 [↑ Back to top](#table-of-contents)